 - How to monitor sedation/analgesia, plan an appropriate biopsy approach, recognize pertinent anatomic landmarks, appropriately execute the biopsy, appropriately obtain samples (cytology, core biopsy and microbiology specimens), and recognize intra procedural complications.

 - The methods of post-procedure patient recovery, recognition and treatment of biopsy complications (including chest tube placement and management of hemoptysis).

-Fellows may also participate in radiofrequency ablation (RFA) for both primary lung malignancies and metastatic disease to the chest.
+- Fellows may also participate in thoracic ablative procedures including microwave and cryo-ablation for both primary lung malignancies and metastatic disease to the chest.

 Fellows are taught to consult with primary care physicians and subspecialists with increasing independence throughout the fellowship year.
 By the end of the year, fellows learn to be expert consultants in cardiac and thoracic imaging through a variety of conferences and through daily clinical experience.